-The best method of harvesting auto-flowering plants is to take the colas and allow time for the lower buds to become denser before harvest.
+The best method of harvesting auto-flowering plants is to take the colas and allow the lower buds to become denser before harvest.
 As these plants grow so quickly, they usually don’t have time to develop a canopy.
 As a result, you need to keep the buds that are lower down on the plant.
-These days, it isn’t unusual to find automatics that produce up 22 ounces per square meter.
+These days, it isn’t unusual to find automatics that produce up to 22 ounces per square meter.

-Since you can grow 4-5 batches a year, it adds up to a lot of bud!
+Since you can grow 4-5 batches a year, it adds up to a lot of buds!
 We also recommend preparing the next crop as you are harvesting.
 Pop seeds before you collect your existing plants to ensure your garden is continually producing.
 The fact is, you don’t need to worry about changing lighting because your plants automatically flower!